tweag/work-daigest/README.md

 ## Usage

+### Set up the software environment

 To get started, install the program in a virtual environment using `nix-shell` if you're a Nix person.
 If you're not, you'll have to have [Poetry](https://python-poetry.org/) installed.
 Then, you can just run `poetry install` to install the application and all required dependencies and you're ready to go.

+### Configure AWS Bedrock and AWS credentials

-Note that the application currently calls out to [AWS Bedrock](https://aws.amazon.com/bedrock/) for LLM access.
+The application currently calls out to [AWS Bedrock](https://aws.amazon.com/bedrock/) for LLM access.
-So you'll have to enable the relevant models (default is Claude-3 Sonnet) in Bedrock and make sure that you have AWS credentials with all necessary permissions set up, for example using `aws sso configure` and `aws sso login`.
+So you'll have to enable the relevant models (default is Claude-3 Sonnet) in Bedrock.

+Once that is done, make sure that you have local AWS credentials with all necessary permissions set up, for example using `aws sso configure` and `aws sso login`.
 Don't forget to set the `AWS_PROFILE` environment variable to your AWS profile name if it's not the default.

+### Configure GitHub (optional)

+If you want data from private GitHub repositories be included in the summary, you need to set up a GitHub personal token.
 The program expects a (classic) GitHub personal token in the environment variable `GITHUB_TOKEN`.
 That token needs to have the full `repo` OAuth scopes.